 Alt 2 is particularly attractive because it recognises the “market reality” that IEEE 802.11ax will specify the use of dual thresholds and documents a commitment by all stakeholders to undertake and act upon proper scientific investigation of coexistence in future revisions of EN 301 893.

 However, Alt 2 has a practical difficulty in that the revised EN 301 803 can’t use the same method as the current version to reference IEEE 802.11ax.
 The problem is that IEEE 802.11ax will not be ratified for a number of years and so cannot be easily referenced by an ETSI standard in the meantime.
-Alt 2 is also problematic in that it does not have the flexibility to allow IEEE 802.11 equipment to choose to use the single threshold mechanism in those situations where any future scientific investigation suggests it might make sense.
+Alt 2 is also problematic in that it does not have the flexibility to allow IEEE 802.11 equipment to choose to use the single threshold mechanism in those situations where it might make sense.
 Similarly, it does not allow non-IEEE 802.11 equipment to use the dual threshold mechanism in situations it might make sense.

 The 802.11 WG suggests that ETSI BRAN consider adopting Alt 3, which resolves these practical difficulties, but with the addition of the motivation and understanding from Alt 2, namely that: